Kimble County, Texas Demographics 2026

 How many cities are in Kimble County, Texas?

-Kimble County contains 0 Census-designated places.
+Kimble County contains 1 Census-designated place.